Do Go On - 360 - Alan Turing & The Enigma

 That's a lot.

-The term toe cutter is Australian slang for a person who lives by torturing other criminals,
+the term toe cutter is Australian slang for a person who lives

 then robbing them.

-That's nowhere near what I meant.
+It's nowhere near what I meant.

-cases, the complete foot.
+or in some cases the complete foot.

 And what's the point of it?

-Australian police slang.
+Australian police saying

-of the Internal Ethical Standards Division.
+tow cutter refers to members of the Internal Ethical Standards Division.

 So it is what I meant.

-You haven't been watching too much Underbelly.
+You haven't been watching too much underbelly.

 They're two very different definitions.